Kitware/CMake/Help/command/if.rst

  ``NO``, ``FALSE``, ``N``, ``IGNORE``, ``NOTFOUND``, the empty string, or ends in the suffix ``-NOTFOUND``.
 Named boolean constants are case-insensitive.
-If the argument is not one of these specific constants, it is treated as a variable or string and the following signature is used.
+If the argument is not one of these specific constants, it is treated as a variable or string (see `Variable Expansion`_ further below) and one of the following two forms applies.

-``if(<variable|string>)``
+``if(<variable>)``
  True if given a variable that is defined to a value that is not a false constant.
-False otherwise.
+False otherwise, including if the variable is undefined.
  Note that macro arguments are not variables.
  Environment variables also cannot be tested this way, e.g.
  ``if(ENV{some_var})`` will always evaluate to false.

+``if(<string>)``
+ A quoted string always evaluates to false unless:

+ * The string's value is one of the true constants, or
+ * Policy :policy:`CMP0054` is not set to ``NEW`` and the string's value happens to be a variable name that is affected by :policy:`CMP0054`'s behavior.

 Logic Operators
 """""""""""""""